gammasoft71/xtd/docs/documentation/eBook/menus_and_toolbars.md

 *Figure: Toolbars*

-### Toolbars on bottom
+### Toolbar at bottom

 A toolbar can be placed on any border of the form or at any coordinate.
-Simply use the dock property of latoolbar.
+Simply use the dock property of the toolbar.

 ```cpp
 #include <xtd/xtd>